 The Council operates a Code of Conduct whereby individual Chief Officers are required to disclose any pecuniary and non-financial interests with related parties.
 In addition, the Council on an annual basis necessitates Chief Officers to make a declaration of any related parties.
-There were no reported interests in an organisation that generated a related party transaction with the Council in respect of 2014/15.
+During 2015/16, a Chief Officer declared pecuniary interest in accordance with Section 117 of the Local Government Act 1972.
+In the surrounding circumstances, the transactions are deemed to be immaterial.
+The Chief Executive did not take part in any decisions in relation to the payments.

-However the Council's Chief Executive and Director of Resources and Contracts (Deputy Chief Executive) are also the Clerk and Treasurer respectively to Greater Manchester Fire and Rescue Authority.
-The Council recovers from the Core Commissioning Group 50% of the salary of the Assistant Director (Partnership, Safeguarding and Children's Commissioner).
+The Council's Chief Executive and Director of Resources and Contracts (Deputy Chief Executive) are also the Clerk and Treasurer respectively to Greater Manchester Fire and Rescue Authority.
 All Chief Officer remuneration payments are included in detail in Note 34 Officers' Remuneration.